Merlin (Robert de Boron poem)

 The poem's medieval prose retelling and continuations, collectively the Prose Merlin, became parts of the 13th-century Vulgate and Post-Vulgate cycles of prose chivalric romances.
 The Prose Merlin was versified into two English poems, Of Arthour and of Merlin and Henry Lovelich's Merlin.
 Its Post-Vulgate version was one of the major sources for Thomas Malory in writing Le Morte d'Arthur.

-Background
+History

 Writing Merlin, the French knight-poet Robert de Boron seems to have been influenced by Wace's Roman de Brut, an Anglo-Norman adaptation of Geoffrey of Monmouth's Historia Regum Britanniae.
 Merlin is an allegorical tale, relating to the figure and works of Christ.
 Only 504 lines of the work in its poetic form have survived to this day (in the manuscript BNF, fr.
 20047).
 Nevertheless, its presumed contents are known from the prose version, the latter preserved entirely in the original Old French as well as in a translation to Middle English.